-As a business owner, you want to be able to decide who you work with.
-You sacrifice a lot to run your own business so choosing what type of people you work with should be one of the benefits of hard work.
+As a business owner, you should decide who you choose to work with.
+You sacrifice a lot to run your own business so choosing the people you work with should be one of the benefits of your hard work.

-Not every client is going to be of the same value.
+Not all clients have the same value.
 Some clients will take up too much of your time and others won't listen to what you tell them then blame you when they don't achieve their goals.

 As a coach or health and fitness professional, you'll know exactly what I'm talking about.

 You don't have to take on every client that comes along.
 It's your business so you get to decide who you work with.